Product Labels feature overviewEdit on GitHub

 If a product label is active, it is displayed on all the product pages it is applied to.
 If a product label is inactive, it is still applied to the selected product, but it is not displayed on the respective product pages.
 This might be useful when you want to prepare for an event beforehand.
-You can create an inactive product label and apply it to the desired products.
+You can create an inactive product label and apply it to the needed products.
 When the event starts, you just need to activate the label to show it on all the product pages it is applied to.

 Product label exclusivity

-Exclusive product label is a product label that, when applied to a product, discards all the other product labels applied to it.
+The Exclusive product label is a product label that, when applied to a product, discards all the other product labels applied to it.
 The other product labels are still applied to the product, but only the exclusive one is displayed on the respective product card and product details page.
 This might be useful when running several discounts in a store at the same time.
-By assigning the labels with corresponding discount names to desired products, you can show the shop users to which products each discount is applied.
+By assigning the labels with corresponding discount names to needed products, you can show the shop users to which products each discount is applied.

 Product label filtering on the Storefront